blacksmithgu/obsidian-dataview/README.md

    This page was last modified at `$= dv.current().file.mtime`.
    ~~~

+#### JavaScript Queries: Security Note

+JavaScript queries are very powerful, but they run at the same level of access as any other Obsidian plugin.
+This means
+they can potentially rewrite, create, or delete files, as well as make network calls.
+You should generally write
+JavaScript queries yourself or use scripts that you understand or that come from reputable sources.
+Regular Dataview
+queries are sandboxed and cannot make negative changes to your vault (in exchange for being much more limited).

 ## Contributing

 Contributions via bug reports, bug fixes, documentation, and general improvements are always welcome.
 For more major